 After falling victim to staph infection, you carry about your business as usual.
 A topical ointment from your doctor helps relieve itch and contains an effective antibacterial and the infection should clear up within a week or two.

-Your dog and best friend of fourteen years is an old, sweet-tempered golden retriever with a gray face.
+Your dog and best friend of fourteen years is an old, sweet-tempered Golden Retriever with a gray face.
 For years and years, you and Gracie have shared a bed.
 Not knowing your infection could affect Gracie’s older, weaker immune system or that staph is transferable between humans and dogs, you continue to pet and play and live with Gracie as you always have.

 However, in a week’s time, despite your infection beginning to clear up, you discover an odd rash on Gracie’s belly.
 It continues to grow, becoming more inflamed, more irritable to her, and oddly similar in appearance to your own.
+A trip to the vet for Gracie, and all is soon well for her, too.